caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/02 TCP UDP Port Scanning Theory.md

 >```
 >9389

-Lab 3 - Other than port 123, what is the first returned open UDP port in the range 150-200?
+Lab 3 - Other than port 123, what is the first returned open UDP port in the range 150-200 when scanning the machine ending with the octet '151' (ex: 192.168.51.151)?
 >``` shell
 >kali@kali:~$ nc -nvv -u -z -w 1 192.168.170.151 150-200
 >